UHM-Social-Software/app/README.md

-# AGC Mockup (Phase 1)
+# "Find Your People" App (Phase 1)

-This mockup is slightly modified from the Flutter Skeleton template app.
+This mockup was modified from the Flutter Skeleton template app.
 Differences include:

 * Elimination of the src/ directory
 * Elimination of localization